Web Analytics Made Easy - Statcounter

 • Giant Windowpane Palm - Beccariophoenix madagascariensis grows 24-40 ft./7-12m up.
 Best in Zones 10b-11.
 But 10a doable with caution.

-1. Some say it's the most gorgeous palm of all.
+1. A gorgeous palm.
 Likes shade for part of the day.

-2. Native to rainforests of Madagascar, it does love regular watering.
+2. Native to rainforests of Madagascar, so does love regular watering.

 Giant Windowpane palm grows in Florida botanical garden.Giant Windowpane in Naples Botanical Garden Florida